-Sets the host architecture for Visual Studio compiler.
+Sets the host architecture for the Visual C++ compiler.
 If not set, default to the detected host architecture: note that this may depend on the python you are using.
 This variable must be passed as an argument to the Environment() constructor; setting it later has no effect.

-Valid values are the same as for \$TARGET ARCH.
+Valid values are the same as for \$TARGET\ARCH.